troglobit/libite/README.md

   Check for the existence of a directory, returns True(1) or False(0).

+- `fopenf(mode, fmt, ...)`

+  Like `fopen()`, but takes a formatted string as argument.
+This greatly simplifies operations that usually consist of composing a filename from parts into a dynamic buffer before actually opening the file.

+  > **Notice:** the swapped order of `pathname` and `mode`!

 - `fsendfile(src, dst, len)`

   Copy data between file streams, very similar to `fcopyfile()`, but